 The practice's appointment system took account of patients' needs.
 Patients could get an appointment quickly if in pain.

 Staff considered patients' different needs.
 This included providing facilities for patients with a disability and families with children.
-The practice had access to a translation and interpreter service and had arrangements to help patients with sight or hearing loss.
+The practice had access to translation and interpreting services and had arrangements to help patients with sight or hearing loss.